numalariamodeling/FE-2023-examples/README.md

 </p>
 </details>

-## Week 2: Building Blocks
+## Week 1: Getting Started

-This week's first exercise introduces the simplest version of running and analyzing a single simulation experiment in EMOD using the emodpy/idmtools infrastructure and python.
+This week's exercise introduces the simplest version of running and analyzing a single simulation experiment in EMOD using the emodpy/idmtools infrastructure and python.
 Before running a simulation, one needs to check that all configurations and installations were successful and edit paths in the manifest file.
 The steps are generally to

 1. run the simulation, and
 2. analyze simulation outputs

-This week's second exercise demonstrates how to create demographics and climate files and how to incorporate these into the simulation.
-The exercise further introduces how to modify config parameters (i.e. population size or simulation duration)

-This week's final exercise will focus on observing changes in simulation results based on the `InsetChart.json` and `MalariaSummaryReport.json` model outputs.

 **Instructions**